Skip to main content

-Research into cardiac devices, type 2 diabetes, glaucoma and the recovery of degraded soil are the topics covered by the four scientific projects awarded and developed respectively by Andreia Trindade Pereira (i3S - University of Porto), Joana Sacramento (Nova Medical School - New University of Lisbon), Raquel Boia (iCBR - University of Coimbra); and Sara Peixoto (University of Aveiro).
+Research on cardiac devices, type 2 diabetes, glaucoma, and degraded soil recovery are the topics addressed by the four award-winning scientific projects developed by Andreia Trindade Pereira (i3S – University of Porto), Joana Sacramento (Nova Medical School – New University of Lisbon), Raquel Boia (iCBR – University of Coimbra); and Sara Peixoto (University of Aveiro).

-In Portugal, 65 young researchers have already been awarded the L'Oréal Portugal Medals of Honor for Women in Science.
-The first edition of this initiative in Portugal took place in 2004 and was inspired by the L'Oréal-UNESCO For Women in Science program, which L'Oréal has been supporting women in science in partnership with UNESCO since 1998.
+In Portugal, 65 young female researchers have already been honored with the L'Oréal Portugal Medals of Honor for Women in Science.
+The first edition of this initiative in Portugal took place in 2004, inspired by the L'Oréal-UNESCO For Women in Science program, a L'Oréal initiative to support women in science in partnership with UNESCO, which has been running since 1998.

-Since its inception, the L'Oréal Portugal Medals of Honor for Women in Science program has brought together L'Oréal Portugal, the UNESCO National Commission and the Foundation for Science and Technology (FCT) to support young female researchers.
+Since its inception, the L'Oréal Portugal Medals of Honor for Women in Science program has brought together L'Oréal Portugal, the Portuguese National Commission for UNESCO, and the Foundation for Science and Technology (FCT) in support of young female researchers.

 Andreia Trindade Pereira